-The minimum passing grade in any class is a C. Students must maintain a cumulative 3.0 GPA in all courses applicable to the degree.
-The grading scale is as follows:
+Each graduate program has specific minumum grade requirements.
+Regardless of the program, students must earn a cumulative 3.0 GPA in all courses applicable to the degree.
+Students with a cumulative graduate GPA below 3.0 will be placed on academic probation.
+The grading scale used to calculate GPA is as follows:

 Grade Credit Points

-А 4.00
+A 4.00

 A- 3.67

 B+ 3.33

 В 3.00

 В- 2.67

 C+ 2.33

 С 2.00

 D 1.00

 F 0.00

 W Withdrawal

 WF Withdrawal Failure

-Ι Incomplete
+I Incomplete

 IP In Progress

 AU Audit

 CR/NON/CR Credit/No Credit